MolotovCherry/Native-Memory-Scripter/book/src/iat/find_demangled.md

 #### Name and Dll name
 - <code>module: [`Module`](../modules/objects-module.md)</code> - the module to get the symbols for.
 - `dll_name: str` - the dll name to look for the symbol in. is an exact case sensitive match, e.g. `fooBar.dll`.
-- `name: str` - the symbol name to look for. is a case-sensitive exact match.
+- `name: str` - the symbol name to look for. must be a case-sensitive fuzzy match. this means your search term matches by case-exactly, however it is a contains search, e.g. searching for `FooBar` in `void symbol FooBarBaz()` matches, but `foobar` won't match.

 ### Exceptions
 If module in memory is invalid or cannot otherwise be read.